nvanheuverzwijn/monolog-logdna/README.md

 ## Versions

-Version 1.x is php5 compatible version while 2.x is php7.
+Version 1.x is php5 compatible version while 2.x is php7 and php8 since 2.2.

 ## Test